himanshu-pandey-git/KReplica/README.md

 KReplica is a DTO generator for KMM and Kotlin JVM.
 It runs automatically during Kotlin compilation.

-Please check out the [proposals](docs/PROPOSALS.md) for mapping to a source object.
+Also check out the new [website](https://kreplica.availe.io) for KReplica.

 ### Features: